 Read Blog Posts by Mark:

-Chris is a Managing Partner and Chief Investment Officer of Simon Quick Advisors.
+Chris is a Managing Partner of Simon Quick Advisors.
 He joined the firm in 2004 as the third employee.
-Today, he sits on the firm's Management, Operating, and Investment committees where he provides guidance on the firm’s overall vision and strategy.
+Today, he sits on the firm's Management, Operating, and Investment Committees where he provides guidance on the firm’s overall vision and strategy.
 He works closely with clients to develop financial plans and multi-asset class portfolios and has extensive experience in estate, retirement, insurance, tax, charitable, and investment planning.